 Dropping a Course.
 Dropping a course delays graduation.
 Students should plan their schedules and make a serious commitment to academic success.
 When it becomes necessary to drop a course, the procedure varies according to the rules below.
 All course drops, whether during the early semester student-initiated add-drop period, later in the semester as one of the restricted drops, or because of withdrawal from the university, are the responsibility of the student.
 If students stop attending a class but fail to drop the course, they will receive a grade of F and the grade will become a permanent part of their academic record.

 All students who attend a Texas state institution of higher education are restricted to a maximum of six course drops during their undergraduate academic career.
 This includes all courses that were dropped at any Texas state institution of higher education the student has attended.
 For example, if a student attended a public community college and dropped two courses prior to enrolling at Texas Tech University, that student has four course drops remaining prior to graduation.

-Students may use their limited drops (DG’s) up to the 45th class day of the long semester and the 15th class day of the short summer terms.
+Students may use their limited drops (DG’s) up to the deadline for drop and withdrawal for each term.
 Students must initiate a drop by following the procedures listed at raiderlink.ttu.edu.
 Further information can be obtained at 806.742.3661.

 Exclusions from the rule governing course drops are as follows:

 Drop or Withdrawal Designations

 ||Complete withdrawal from the university.
 A grade of W will be recorded for each class but will not be counted as one of the permitted drops.
 A withdrawal will drop all registered hours.